Faculty of Science and Health: Learning Support Tutors

-You can book a session or see the resources we have available for you through the Faculty of Science and Health Moodle page.
+You can book an online 1-to-1 tutorial, or an electronic/email feedback session, through our Moodle page.
 Once you've booked, we will either email you for further details or send a Google calendar invite (via your University email) as soon as we can, normally within 2 working days.

 It's best to plan ahead for when you might need our support.
 You'll generally need to book a session at least 2 weeks in advance.

 Once you have an appointment booked, please follow the guidance we provide so you know how to get to your session and get the most from it.

 Topic-focused group sessions